ShravanDeva5327/CFstats/README.md

 ## Features

 - **Codeforces Integration:** Fetches your submission data directly from the Codeforces API.
-- **Contribution Graph:** Visualizes your submission history with a color-coded grid.
+- **Submission Graph:** Visualizes your submission history with a color-coded grid.
 - **Home Screen Widget:** Offers a widget that updates every 15 minutes, showing your latest contribution graph.
 - **Persistent Handle:** Saves your Codeforces handle for quick and easy access every time you open the app.